maxboeck/mxb/src/posts/theme-switcher/2020-04-29-color-theme-switcher.md

 <p class="lead">Last year, the design gods decided that dark modes where the new hotness.
 "Light colors are for suckers", they laughed, drinking matcha tea on their fixie bikes or whatever.</p>

 And so every operating system, app and even some websites (mine included) suddenly had to come up with a dark mode setting.
-This coincided nicely with widespread support for CSS [custom properties](), and the introduction of a new `prefers-color-scheme` media query.
+This coincided nicely with widespread support for CSS [custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*), and the introduction of a new `prefers-color-scheme` media query.

-There's a thousand tutorials on how to build dark modes already, but why limit yourself to light and dark?
+There's lots of tutorials on [how to build dark modes](https://css-tricks.com/dark-modes-with-css/) already, but why limit yourself to light and dark?
 Only a Sith deals in absolutes.

-That's why I took some time to build a new feature on my site: __dynamic color themes!__ Yes, instead of two color schemes, I now have ten!
+That's why I decided to build a new feature on my site: __dynamic color themes!__ Yes, instead of two color schemes, I now have ten!
+That's eight better than the average website!

 Go ahead and try it, hit the paintroller-button in the header.
 I'll wait.

 *If you're reading this somewhere else, the effect would look something like this:*